Fridays4Future/ToolpicCore/README.md

 #### `alias`

 The `alias` property is just any string, that will be used as an alias for the current template.
-This is necessary because in some applications you would group two templates together moreless as "one template" because they are just different in format/ratio (such as 1:1 vs. 16:9).
-In this cases you need an additional name for each template.
+This is necessary because in some applications you would group two templates together more or less as *"one template"* because they are just different in format/ratio (such as 1:1 vs. 16:9).
+In these cases you need an additional name for each template.

 #### `video`

-The `video` object contains additional properties that are used for templates of `type`: `video` to specify rendering process such as `frameRate` or encoding paremeters.
+The `video` object contains additional properties that are used for templates of `type`: `video` to specify rendering process such as `frameRate` or encoding parameters.
 Looks like the following:

 ```javascript